Home > Blog

 Key Takeaways

-• A conflict of interest arises when personal interests interfere with professional responsibilities.
+• A conflict of interest happens when private interests could interfere with professional duties.

 What Is a Conflict of Interest?